Workers' Rights

 Gratuity

-Gratuity is the parting bonus the law forces an employer to pay you for staying.
-Five years of continuous service is the threshold.
-Cross it and the cheque is statutory — not discretionary, not negoti...
+Gratuity is the lump-sum terminal benefit the law forces an employer to pay you for sticking around.
+The threshold is five years of continuous service.
+Cross it and the cheque is statutory — not a...

 Learn more